salaboy/rolo_the_robot/README.md

 (-port 5445 - used by default)

 For compiling and testing on a regular PC/Laptop

 RXTX-com on windows: http://rxtx.qbang.org/wiki/index.php/Installation_for_Windows

 RXTX-com on Mac: http://rxtx.qbang.org/wiki/index.php/Installation_on_MacOS_X

+Because I'm working with Arduino, I've installed the RXTX Libs from the Arduino IDE distribution into the /Library/Java/Extensions/ directory on my Mac and everything is working fine with that.